 The service expenditure analysis used in the presentation of individual line items within the cost of services section of the Comprehensive Income and Expenditure Statement, is based on the organisational structure under which the Authority operates.
-During 2017/18 a restructuring of Executive Member portfolios resulted in changes to members' responsibilities for individual services (including support services) and revisions to the allocation of services across Executive Member portfolios within the cost of services section of the Comprehensive Income and Expenditure Statement.
-To ensure consistency and enhance inter-period comparability, the previously reported service analysis for 2016/17 has been restated in line with the aggregation of service income and expenditure used in 2017/18.
+During 2018/19 a number of changes were made to the allocation of services across Executive Member portfolios within the cost of services section of the Comprehensive Income and Expenditure Statement.
+To ensure consistency and enhance inter-period comparability, the previously reported service analysis for 2017/18 has been restated in line with the aggregation of service income and expenditure used in 2018/19.